 A. Cattermole (NLA) 3 January 2005.

-See (S2) and (S3) for further details.
+See final report (S2) and assessment report (S3) for further details.
 This work was also briefly summarised in (S4).

 Following the excavation of the access road, the houses either side of the road are to be built on piled foundations with slabs no deeper than 800mm, thereby achieving preservation in situ of any further remains within the area of archaeological interest.